 Focus groups are group discussions conducted with the participation of 7 to 12 people to capture their experiences and views regarding specific issues closely related to research question(s).
 Focus groups data collection method is most suitable for types of studies where multiple perspectives needed to be obtained regarding the same problem.

-Focus groups are led by a moderator who is responsible to ensure that group discussions remain focused on research area.
-Advantages of focus groups include possibility of obtaining primary data through non-verbal channels, as well as, verbal channels and approaching the research area from various perspectives.
+Focus groups are led by a moderator who is responsible to ensure that group discussions remain focused on the research area.
+Advantages of focus groups include the possibility of obtaining primary data through non-verbal channels, as well as, verbal channels and approaching the research area from various perspectives.

 My e-book, The Ultimate Guide to Writing a Dissertation in Business Studies: a step by step assistance offers practical assistance to complete a dissertation with minimum or no stress.
 The e-book covers all stages of writing a dissertation starting from the selection of the research area to submitting the completed version of the work before the deadline.
 John Dudovskiy